OpenMed AgentPreview 0.1.2Local-first

 For builders

-Ship a terminal-native medical workflow with visible control surfaces instead of a black-box assistant.
+Ship a terminal-native medical workflow with visible control surfaces.

 • Install with a provisioned shell command